Photo by ALPA PROD / Shutterstock.com

 40. Socks appeal

-If your sports socks have turned dingy, soak them overnight in a solution of one cup vinegar boiled with six cups of water and then launder as usual.
+If your sports socks have turned dingy, soak them overnight in a solution of 1 cup vinegar boiled with 6 cups of water, and then launder as usual.

 41. Remove yellowing

-If white garments or other items have yellowed, mix one part vinegar to 12 parts water and soak the cloth overnight, then wash.
+If white garments or other items have yellowed, mix 1 part vinegar to 12 parts water and soak the clothing overnight.
+Then, wash.

 42. Get rid of “thrift shop smell”